 The Rainbow Falls hike begins just past the Jones Gap State Park Visitor Center on the Jones Gap Trail.
 The hike begins as an easy stroll along a level, rocky trail.
 Don't worry this all changes when you hit the Rainbow Falls junction.
 You cant miss it as the trail forks and the trees are marked with red paint.
 Once on the Rainbow Falls trail you will hike up, further up, and completely up the mountain.
 The entire trail is 2.3 miles uphill and moderate to strenuous.
 However, the many views of the cascading river and the very large rock wall make it a very interesting hike.
 This is a beautiful and fun hike except of course the day I experienced it.

 In fact, most of our time at the waterfall was spent huddling under a big rock, trying to get dry and warm up.
-We ate lunch crammed up under the rock and continued to sit and wait, wondering if the rain would ever let up.
-The rest of the time at the falls I was also under this rock wiping and cleaning my wet camera.
+The rest of the time I spent wiping and cleaning my wet camera.
+We even ate lunch crammed up under the rock as we continued to sit and wait, wondering if the rain would ever let up.
 Here is a video I shot from under the rock:

 Even after all this, sitting in the car, I asked my wife if she was ready to head up the road to Falls Creek Falls.
 This was the original plan, hike Rainbow then go see Falls Creek.
 I already knew her answer.
 But she did surprisingly say okay; as long as we go somewhere to buy her new dry clothes first.
 To me though that answer was the same as a no. I plan on coming back and hiking both next time I visit my brother in Clemson.
 This waterfall is awesome and I really want another chance to truly enjoy it.